sylvestb/WLZ/README.md

 ## Examples
 * example1.py: From a set of hyperparameters, you obtain clusters with sizes roughly equal to N / `nclusters`.
 In practice: we ask for the creation of 6 hubs and find the optimal bucketing of schools into these hubs
 * example2.py: From a range of cluster sizes, you obtain the clusters hyperparameters to run the clustering code.
 In practice: we ask to find the best school hubs of size 20-30

+## Extensions
+The algorithm and related algorithms such as plain k-Means clustering apply to a number of other useful applications, e.g. identifying cluster of students by relevant criteria such as geographical location as we just did for schools, or equally by interests/strenths/areas of opportunity (think scores in different fields as reported by questionaires or skillsBuilder-style criteria).
+This can be particularly relevant for the creation of target groups for events or newsletters.